On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Astrophysical Interpretaion

 In isolated binary evolution, binary interactions such as mass transfer and tides are expected to preferentially align spin orientations with the orbit~\citep{Kalogera:1999tq, Bavera:2020inc, Gerosa:2018wbw, Steinle:2022rhj}.
 Higher fractions of anti-aligned systems are only possible through large natal kicks imparted by the supernovae during BH formation~\citep{Wysocki:2017isg, Callister:2020vyz, Fragione:2021qtg}.
 However, large kick magnitudes can lead to disruption of the binary and are found to be inconsistent with observations of Galactic BH binary systems~\citep{Mandel:2015eta, Mirabel:2016msh}.
 Hence, for a subpopulation of isolated binaries, large values of $\bar{\chi}_p$, and $P({\chi}_{eff}<0) \sim 50\%$ are unlikely.
 This prediction is largely insensitive to uncertainties in binary evolution and stellar collapse except possibly for the potential of off-axis kicks that can toss the BH spin axis~\citep{Tauris:2022ggv}.
+Note, however, that for certain kick prescriptions, isolated binary evolution can still be consistent with moderate values $P(\chi_{eff}<0)$ such as those exhibited by component 1 but not with the ones obtained for components 2 and 3 (see Appendix~\ref{sec:app-iso}).

 On the other hand, as BHs born through stellar collapse, the components of isolated binaries should either exhibit an upper mass gap due to the pair instability process or pollute it through mechanisms (such as super-Eddington accretion during mass-transfer onto the first-born BH or chemical mixing in tight binaries) that also lead to preferentially high spins and aligned spin orientations~\citep{Briel:2022cfl,vanSon:2020zbk, deMink:2016vkw}.
 Very high mass, isotropic spin~($P(\chi_{eff}<0)=50\%$) systems are, therefore, also difficult to explain through the isolated channel.